fcrozatier/champagne/README.md

 ## Features

 - Register creators + entries and judges.
-Prevent duplicates (only one sign-up per email)
+Prevent duplicates (only one sign-up per email) and allow group entries
 - Vote.
 Signed-up users can vote with a token/link.
-- The pairing creates a [bubble graph](https://github.com/fcrozatier/NodeRank#principles) with the random strategy.
-The vote is closed after a deadline is met or if the graph becomes a complete graph.
+- The pairing creates a [graph](https://github.com/fcrozatier/NodeRank#principles).
+The vote is closed after a deadline is met.
-- Auto cleanup stale comparisons.
-Example: if a user is assigned a comparison between entries and does not vote after 24h this is reassigned to someone else.
+- Auto cleanup stale comparisons: if a user is assigned a comparison between entries and does not vote after X hours this is reassigned to someone else.
-- Rate limit votes: a user must wait at least 5 minutes between votes
+- Rate limit votes: a user must wait at least X minutes between votes
-- Leave feedbacks to help creators improve.
+- Leave feedbacks.
 Creators can access their feedbacks at the end
 - Flag inappropriate entries.
-Admins can review the flagged entries and unflag them
+Admins can review the flagged entries and confirm or unflag them
 - Deadlines: Sign-up and vote forms are disabled on given dates
 - Runs a [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm to rank the entries
 - Password protected admin area